NoeDebrois/CPP_APC/Assignments/Assignment 1/README.md

 # Eigenvalue Computation: Power Iteration Methods

-This repository contains my solution to **Assignment 1** for the Advanced Programming Challenge 2024.
+This repository contains my solution to **Assignment 1** for the Algorithms and Parallel Computing course in C++, AY 2024/2025.
 The task focuses on implementing and testing three numerical methods to compute eigenvalues of matrices using iterative techniques: **Power Iteration**, **Inverse Power Iteration**, and **Shift Inverse Power Iteration**.

 ## Overview